dacasals/challenge_mle/docs/challenge.md

     - add change package version of of locust to `locust~=2.23.0` because stress-test fails because an issue with the `jinja2` package installed by a locust dependency.

+### Part III

+To deploy the model in Gcloud I completed the Dockerfile with a python standard image using version 3.10.9.

+- Model is available at [[https://challenge-mle-dap2zffasa-uc.a.run.app]](https://challenge-mle-dap2zffasa-uc.a.run.app).

+- After build the image it was pushed to Docker Hub [[https://hub.docker.com/repository/docker/dcasalsamat/challenge-mle/general]](https://hub.docker.com/repository/docker/dcasalsamat/challenge-mle/general).

+- To serve the app i used `Google Cloud Run` service, just set low resources for the instance.
+- I ran the make stress-test for a few seconds and it worked ok withoud request fails.
+But I haven't tune tune too much the instance resources, only 512MB & 1CPU.

+#### Part IV

+The CI/CD implementation was added in the following way:

+- CI:
+  - I've created 3 steps, mainly using same make commands configured in the Makefile:
+    - Checkout code
+    - Install dependencies
+    - Run model tests
+    - Run api-test
+  - Additionally, 3 python versions were tested 3.8(my local env), 3.10, 3.11.
+All ran ok, but the 3.11 took a lot to run, so I desided to choose 3.10 as the Docker image for the deployment.
+- CD:
+  - For the Continuous Delivery process I added the following:

+   - Install dependencies
+   - Run model train: In this step I also added to the Makefile a command to run a python script implemented (added in `deployment/trainer.py`) to train the model

+   - Build: Build the docker image.
+   - Publish: Publish the image in [[https://hub.docker.com/repository/docker/dcasalsamat/challenge-mle/general]](https://hub.docker.com/repository/docker/dcasalsamat/challenge-mle/general)

+   - Authenticate to Google Cloud
+   - Deploy to Cloud Run by updating the created instance with the docker image I built in preview step.